Transformers Learn Low Sensitivity Functions: Investigations and Implications: Implications of Low Sensitivity Bias

 Next, we conduct an experiment to investigate the role of low sensitivity in the robustness of transformers.
 We add a regularization term while training the model to explicitly encourage it to have lower sensitivity.
-If this model is more robust, then we can disentangle the role of low sensitivity from the role of the architecture and establish a causal connection between lower sensitivity and improved robustness.
+If this model is more robust, then we can disentangle the role of low sensitivity from the role of the architecture and establish a concrete connection between lower sensitivity and improved robustness.
 To add the regularization, we use the fact that sensitivity can be estimated efficiently via sampling and consider two methods.
 In the first method (augmentation), we augment the training set by injecting the images with Gaussian noise (mean $0$, variance $0.1$) while preserving the label, and train the ViT on the augmented training set.
-In the second method (regularization), we add a mean squared error term for the model outputs for the original image and the image with Gaussian noise (mean $0$, variance $1$) injected into a randomly selected patch.
-We use a regularization strength of $0.25$.
+In the second method (regularization), we add a mean squared error term using the model outputs for the original image and the image with Gaussian noise (mean $0$, variance $1$) injected into a randomly selected patch.

-\Cref{fig:cif10c} also shows the test performance of ViT-small trained with augmentation and regularization methods on various corruptions from the CIFAR-10-C dataset.
-We observe that the ViTs trained with these methods exhibit lower sensitivity compared to vanilla training.
-This is accompanied by an improved test performance on various corruptions, particularly on corrupted images from the noise and blur categories. \emph{Together, these results indicate that the simplicity bias of transformers to learn functions of lower sensitivity leads to improved robustness (to common corruptions) compared to CNNs.}
+\cref{fig:sens-plot} also shows the test performance of ViT-small trained with augmentation and regularization methods on various corruptions from CIFAR-10-C. We observe that ViTs trained with these methods exhibit lower sensitivity compared to vanilla training.
+This is accompanied by an improved test performance on various corruptions, particularly on the noise and blur categories.
+As encouraging lower sensitivity improves robustness, the inductive bias of transformers to learn functions of lower sensitivity could explain their better robustness (to common corruptions) compared to CNNs.

-We note that \citet{hendrycks2018benchmarking} show that methods that improve robustness to corruptions also improve robustness to perturbations.
-Consequently, these results also suggest why transformers are more robust to \emph{adversarial} perturbations compared to CNNs \citep{mahmood2021robustness,shao2021adversarial}.